 Need-based financial aid is, by its nature, complex.
 Unfortunately, misunderstandings about Yale’s financial aid policies have led to some persistent myths.

 Myth: The Student Share is what Yale requires students on financial aid to pay the university.

 Fact: The Student Share is a standardized estimate of a student’s ability to earn income while enrolled at Yale.
-Most of the Student Share is equal to Yale's standardized estimate for the unbilled expenses such as course books, laundry, and other personal necessities.
+The Student Share is equal to Yale's standardized estimate for the unbilled expenses such as course books, laundry, and other personal necessities.
 Yale does not expect students to contribute to standard billed expenses: tuition, housing, and the meal plan.

 Myth: Yale requires students on financial aid to work an on-campus job and take only paid summer employment options.

 Fact: Yale does not require any student to work, either on campus or during the summer.
-Students and their families always have multiple options to meet their net cost (see the section above).
-Yale’s Domestic Summer Award and International Summer Award provide extraordinary funding resources for international opportunities and unpaid employment options.
+Students and their families always have multiple options to meet their net cost.
+Yale’s Summer Experience Award and International Study Award provide generous funding resources for international opportunities and unpaid employment options.

 Myth: On-campus work divides the Yale student body by socio-economic class.